Patrick Chung: New England Patriots (first stint)

+2009 season

 The New England Patriots selected Chung in the second round (34th overall) of the 2009 NFL draft.
 He was the second safety drafted in 2009, one pick behind Western Michigan safety Louis Delmas.
 The second round pick used to select Chung was previously traded from the Kansas City Chiefs to the Patriots in exchange for Matt Cassel and Mike Vrabel.

-2009 season

-On July 27, 2009, the New England Patriots signed Chung to a four-year, $5 million contract that included a signing bonus of $2 million.
+On July 27, 2009, the Patriots signed Chung to a four-year, $5 million contract with a signing bonus of $2 million.

 Defensive coordinator Dean Pees held a competition to name to new starting safeties between Chung, Brandon Meriweather, James Sanders, and Brandon McGowan.
 Head coach Bill Belichick named Chung the backup strong safety to begin the regular season, behind Brandon Meriweather.